Reduce your waste

 - Opt out of junk mail - You can prevent this by registering your details with the Mailing Preference Service which stops personally addressed unsolicited mail.
 Join the Mailing Preference Service

-Some of our recycling centres have Reuse Shops, where you can donate your unwanted items instead of dumping them. there are Reuse Shops at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood and Thetford.
+Many Norfolk recycling centres have Reuse Shops, where you can donate your good quality unwanted items instead of dumping them, and pick up a bargain.

-- Host a Swishing Event - Swishing is a great way to swap your old unloved clothes for different ones.
-It involves a group of people bringing along their nice, clean, presentable clothes that are lurking unloved at the back of their wardrobes and swapping them with each other.
+Host a Swishing Event - Swishing is a great way to swap your old unloved clothes for different ones.
 For more information, visit the Get Swishing.com website

-- Set up a Community Composting Scheme - Community composting enables local communities to collect garden material from households in the community, take it to a community site and make it into compost for use in their own gardens.
-Read more about composting on Recycle for Norfolk.
+- Set up a Community Composting Scheme - where local communities collect garden material from households, take it to a community site and make it into compost